bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-token-creation/erc721TokenCreation.md

 1. Rename your contract to `Geometry`.
 2. Rename your token to `Geometry`.
 3. Change the symbol of your token to `GEO`.
-4. Change the `_baseURI` to "https://ipfs.io/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/".
+4. Change the `_baseURI` to <a href="https://ipfs.io/ipfs/QmVrsYxXh5PzTfkKZr1MfUN6PotJj8VQkGQ3kGyBNVKtqp/" target="_blank">https://ipfs.io/ipfs/QmVrsYxXh5PzTfkKZr1MfUN6PotJj8VQkGQ3kGyBNVKtqp/</a>.